 I’m a sucker for anything sweet!
 Dip it in chocolate, bake it, fill it with cream and I’m almost guaranteed to devour it.
-Living in London, in sooooo many ways, spoils you – there is literally somewhere new, delicious and exciting to visit almost every day.
+Living in London, in sooooo many ways, spoils you.
+There’s literally somewhere new, delicious and exciting to visit almost every day across the different areas of London.
 That’s what makes finding the best bakeries in London so great… You get to try lots to find that gem you love.

 Best of all, bakeries in London aren’t just the occasional doughnut or pastry.
 Our city has the longest history of immigration, with tasty baked influences from northern England, Celtic countries, European neighbours and from much further afield in Asia, Africa and South America.
 London is a diverse city and that’s certainly the same for the bakeries! 🍰